A business plan may help get an idea to the market, but how do you ensure your ideas are truly innovative, meet real needs, and translate

 into something with a high value return?
 Creativity, design and innovative thinking are sought-after skills in today’s challenging and rapidly evolving business environment.
 Some of the most successful contemporary businesses are not only using design to develop high value products, services and brands, but also using design to drive their strategic thinking

-Business students are introduced to the principles and practice of design, from working with designers to the application of design in effective management processes.
-They will expand their visual awareness and gain a sound appreciation of the interrelationships between design, creativity and innovation.
+The Design major introduces you to the principles and practice of design and design thinking, from customer/user research, insight development, creativity, ‘hands on’ design for services and experiences, to the application of design in effective management processes.
+You will expand your design awareness and capability and gain a sound appreciation of the interrelationships between design, creativity and innovation.

-Through this major, students will come to recognise the value of design whether they are developing a pioneering product, leading a groundbreaking project initiative or embarking on an entirely new business venture.
+You will come to recognise the value of design, whether you are developing a pioneering product, leading a ground breaking project initiative or embarking on an entirely new business venture.

 Papers in part 1 provide you with an introduction to the roles of business and fundamental concepts in business disciplines.
 You complete 5 core papers in part 1 which are:

 In addition to the 5 core papers, in order to major in Design you must complete the elective paper Design Thinking (15 points) and you choose 1 elective paper from the list below, or from elsewhere in the university: